ghost0seeker/wireguardCC.java.public/containers/app/currest_issues.md

 12-11-2024

-HandleFirewall is not adding required interfaces and ports in server peer After starting a connection the program should quit after running "wg"
+Solved: HandleFirewall is not adding required interfaces and ports in server peer
+Solved: After starting a connection the program should quit after running "wg"